 Runners have long relied on ergogenic aids — a fancy term for performance enhancers — to achieve a mental or physical edge while training and competing.
 But not all ergogenic aids are created equal.
 From caffeine and carb-loading to illegal substances like anabolic steroids, these performance enhancers vary greatly in both their safety and effectiveness.

 Love your morning coffee?
-Well, it might be useful for your running performance too.
+It could be useful for your running performance, too.
 Found in everything from coffee to sports gels, caffeine has been used by athletes to improve performance for decades.
 Caffeine stimulates the nervous system by blocking the activity of adenosine, a compound found in cells that has sedative-like properties.
-Research shows caffeine can improve endurance by 7-9% when combined with carbohydrates, leg power by up to 7%, and shave up to 4.2 seconds off of a 1500m run [2, 3, 4].
+Research shows caffeine can improve endurance by 7-9% when combined with carbohydrates, leg power by up to 7%, and shave up to 4.2 seconds off of a 1500m run [ 2 3 4 23

 According to board-certified sports dietitian, Leslie Bonci, MPH, RD, CSSD

-A growing body of evidence also suggests that consumption of caffeine with fluid during exercise might extend its benefits for runners [7].
+A growing body of evidence also suggests that the consumption of caffeine with fluid during exercise might extend its benefits for runners [ 4

 When it comes to using caffeine to enhance performance, the key is figuring out how much your body can tolerate.
 “Caffeine at high levels can have a diuretic effect and can cause GI distress in some athletes,” says Bonci.
 To minimize the potential for any extra pre-race jitters and stomach upset on race day, Bonci recommends training with it since caffeine tolerance and sensitivity can vary greatly between individuals.